 Direct consumption of cereals as a way to more healthy and sustainable livelihoods

-Despite the advantages of integral direct consumption, as stated above, in contemporary societies, especially in the rich ones, there is a clear downward trend of these types of foods and substituting refined sugar and meat.
+Despite the advantages of whole cereals , as stated above, in contemporary societies, especially in the rich ones, there is a clear downward trend of these types of foods to substitute them by refined sugar and meat.

-Fortunately there are in the market increasingly shops where you can find products from cereals, many of them integrated.
-We can find in different ways.
-Among the most interesting from a food point of view we have the following:
+Fortunately there are in the market many more shops everyday where you can find products from cereals, many of them whole.
+Among the most interesting from a nutritional point of view, we have the following: